 Invoice Financing (IF) is a product where the sellers (“SME” in this case) sell their future receivables or invoices that they have issued to their customers (“Debtor”) to get immediate cash.
 When the debtors pay these invoices, Investors who invested in these notes would receive the full payment and earn a return.

 Tenor is either 1 month, 1.5 months, 2 months or 3 months, with bullet repayments of full principal and interests.

 SMEs can pay anytime within the tenor and there are no early repayment fees.
 Investors will receive full interests up till the date of repayment, as the Interest Rates are factored at a daily rate.

-The quicker repayment turnaround time will allow you to reinvest their funds into other loans to generate greater returns.
+The quicker repayment turnaround time will allow you to reinvest the funds into other investments to generate greater returns.

 Our invoice financing listings comprises two types of disclosure:

-Notified - where the debtor is notified that the invoice has been assigned to us for the borrower to obtain financing in advance.
+Notified - where the debtor is notified that the invoice has been assigned to us for the SME to obtain financing in advance.
 In this case, the debtors will pay directly to our escrow account, bypassing the SME which reduces the chances of the SME using the funds for other expenses.
 The reduced risk means that notified invoice financing listings are often offered with lower interest rate than an invoice with non-notified disclosure.

 Non-notified - where the debtor is not aware that the SME has assigned the invoice to us for financing.
-The debtor will continue to liaise with the borrower and pay directly to the borrower.
-Once the borrower receives the payment from their buyer, they make the payment to us.
+The debtor will continue to liaise with the SME and pay directly to the SME.
+Once the SME receives the payment from their buyer, they make the payment to us.
 In case their buyer pays them late, the SME is still liable to pay late interest and penalty fees for late repayment to investors.